OlineRanum/FACT_DetectorAnalysisSoftware/README.md

     Run through main.py.

 *Main.py*: Performs three tasks.
 1) Loads param = Sets detector parameters.
-2) Makes a call to the RunAnalysis modules, and sets wheter to perform a single file or a multi file analysis.
-3) Makes final call to plotting and visulaization.
+2) Makes a call to the RunAnalysis modules, and sets whether to perform a single file or a multi-file analysis.
+3) Makes final call to plotting and visualization.

 *RunAnalysis*: Has two modules called RunSingleFileAnalysis and RunMultiFileAnalysis.
 RunSingleFileAnalysis builds a standard setup through the SetUp class and then calls to AnalysisToolBox [ATB].
 When the ATB module Initiate_Standard_Analysis() is called a _standard_ analysis is performed, and a pandas DataFrame containing the vertex positions and weights are provided.
 When RunMultiFileAnalysis is called, a call is made to RunSingleFileAnalysis for each file in the directory.
-The information is then collected in a single large Dataframe containing the combined list of the verticies from all the individual files.
+The information is then collected in a single large Dataframe containing the combined list of the vertices from all the individual files.

 ### Vertex Analysis
-The standard analysis packages entails a vertex reconstruction along the z-axis, returning the position of a vertex and the weight of the vertex.
+The standard analysis packages entail a vertex reconstruction along the z-axis, returning the position of a vertex and the weight of the vertex.
-The weight of a vertex is defined as 1/(The number of potential particle origins), as the combinatorics might yield several solutions for potential vertecies within a certain time/space region.
+The weight of a vertex is defined as 1/(The number of potential particle origins), as the combinatorics might yield several solutions for potential vertices within a certain time/space region.

 ## Main Information Holders
 The analysis is run with two primary information holders, as the system has two main sources of information.
-One being the raw data put out by FACT, the other being the external input of physical detector parameters.
+One is the raw data put out by FACT, the other being the external input of physical detector parameters.

 1. *param:* Param is an instance of the class LoadData holding all the external parameters set in the file settings/settings.txt.
 Furthermore, the instance holds the coordinate mapping providing z and r coordinates of each singular fiber in the property param.CoordinateMatrix.

-2. *MainData:* Main data holds the raw data file containing the fiber activation information of fiber number N, activation timestamp t and the time over treshold tot.
+2. *MainData:* Main data holds the raw data file containing the fiber activation information of fiber number N, activation timestamp t, and the time over threshold tot.
 During the SetUp.CombineDatabases() procedure, this main dataframe is expanded to include the r, z positioning of each fiber N. I.e. a DataFrame on the column format ['N', 't', 'tot', 'z', 'r'].

 ## Raw Data Files